-Found in 11 Collections and/or Records:
+Found in 15 Collections and/or Records:

 This item is a heart-shaped Valentine with origami folds that hangs from a ribbon.
 It was created approximately in the 1840s.
 There is currently no biographical information on the creator.

-The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items which document African American experiences.
+The Johns Hopkins University collection of African American history and culture is an artificially assembled collection of printed materials, diaries, photographs, and other items created from 1800 to 1988.